-Kiara recently graduated with a degree in Psychology minor in Finance, and was headed towards a career in corporate finance… before deciding to book a plane ticket to Europe instead.
+Kiara recently graduated with a degree in Psychology and a minor in finance.
+She was headed towards a career in corporate finance… before deciding to book a plane ticket to Europe instead.

 But this just didn’t suit Kiara, who says:

-It wasn’t until I stepped off the plane, back in my hometown, after road tripping with friends in Luzon did I realize it wasn’t that I did not like where I grew up, but rather that I had a constant need to be off somewhere else, exploring!
+It wasn’t until I stepped off the plane, back in my hometown, after road tripping with friends in Luzon that I realized it wasn’t that I did not like where I grew up, but rather that I had a constant need to be off to somewhere else, exploring!

-However, before she could even start her journey, Kiara faced realized she faced many challenges.
+However, before she could even start her journey, Kiara realized that she faced many challenges.
 These included a low currency exchange rate, visa fees, and owning a “third-world” passport.

 “Third-world” passport?
 What does that mean?

-She also almost must get a visa for wherever she goes.
+She must get a visa for almost anywhere she goes.

-The only countries that Kiara has traveler to that haven’t asked for her visa have been those in South East Asia—and even then, the visa fees are insanely expensive!
+The only countries that Kiara has traveled to that haven’t asked for her visa have been those in South East Asia—and even then, the visa fees are insanely expensive!

-Especially if you should pay extra fees to ensure you’re under a business name, paying taxes, and once again, reassure the embassy you won’t illegally move to another country.
+Especially if you must pay extra fees to ensure you’re under a business name, paying taxes, and once again, reassure the embassy you won’t illegally move to another country.

 She can recall being questioned by a skeptical immigration officer in Guam about why she was going there, where she was staying, for how long, and what her travel plans were.
 Despite having a valid US Visa!
-And every time she applies for a visa she makes sure to include her family’s business’ records, just to prove that she has no intent to stay in any country long-term or illegally.
+Every time she applies for a visa she makes sure to include her family’s business’ records, just to prove that she has no intention to stay in any country long-term or illegally.

 From a cultural stand-point, Kiara says that she has faced opposition from family and friends, who discouraged her from traveling alone because they think she’s too young, and she belongs to a community where she says many others illegally work in first-world countries.

-She has to constantly tell her mother that she would stay safe, and can not ask for any money to fund her travels.
-But, all of her persistence has allowed her the freedom to choose where she wanted to go, and do it solo.
+She has to constantly tell her mother that she would stay safe and she cannot ask for any money to fund her travels.
+But, all of her persistence has allowed her the freedom to choose where she wanted to go and do it solo.